okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 Use Postman to learn more about the Okta APIs:

 * Review the [API reference](https://developer.okta.com/docs/api/).
-* Import the corresponding API Postman collection.
+* Import the more API Postman collections.
-* Try request examples that come with the collection to help you more fully understand how that API works.
+* Try request examples in the collections to help you more fully understand how the API behaves.